 MP #9 and MP #10 estimate a non-recoverable loss of around 7,000 m3/year due to windthrow.
-A recent study used 15cm high-resolution imagery acquired in 2022 to quantify the windthrow impact on TFL 6.
-The study focused on 2015 harvest blocks (1,957 hectares) that had been exposed to wind for six years by the time the imagery was acquired.
-Results showed that seven percent (138 hectares) of the reviewed area exhibited signs of windthrow.
+A recent internal review used 15cm high-resolution imagery acquired in 2022 to quantify the windthrow impact on TFL 6.
+The review focused on 2015 harvest blocks (1,957 hectares) that had been exposed to wind for six years by the time the imagery was acquired.
+Results showed that 7% (138 hectares) of the reviewed area exhibited signs of windthrow.
 However, not all windthrow events result in fallen or broken trees; the actual impact was estimated to be less than a third of the observed area.
 Additionally, with favorable economic conditions, roughly half of the timber within windthrow areas is considered salvageable.
 Consequently, the estimated non-recoverable loss due to windthrow is around one percent of the 2015 AAC, or 13,600 m3/year.

 Over the past decade, many research studies have focused on understanding factors that increase windthrow along cutblock edges after harvesting.
 These research studies have also evaluated the effectiveness of various edge treatments (e.g., pruning, topping, and feathering) in mitigating windthrow.
 Findings from these studies have significantly influenced cutblock design and silvicultural treatment prescriptions, leading to a noticeable reduction in windthrow from regular winds.
-Furthermore, the adoption of the retention silviculture system (as described in Section 10.4.3) is expected to further reduce windthrow in TFL 6.
+Furthermore, delineating "windy zones" and reducing retention levels in these areas (as described in Section 10.4.3) should further mitigate windthrow risk in TFL 6.